Professor Virginia Berridge

 United Kingdom

-Social historian with a first degree and a PhD in history, both from the University of London.
+I am a social historian with a first degree and a PhD in history, both from the University of London.
 I have worked in historical and non-historical settings, at the Addiction Research Unit, Institute of Psychiatry and the Institute of Historical Research, University of London.
 I was scientific secretary to the cross department and research council Drug Addiction Research Initiative.
 I joined the School in 1988 as Co-Director of the AIDS Social History Programme.
 The current School History Centre of which I was first Director,has developed from that initial programme.
+I am currently deputy chair of the London Drugs Commission reporting to the Mayor.
+I work part time at the School.

 I am a Fellow of the Academy of Social Science and honorary Fellow of the Faculty of Public Health and of the Royal College of Physicians.

 My current research encompasses both epidemic and chronic disease histories of public health.
-I am active in several collaborations relating COVID and history.
+I have been active in several collaborations relating COVID and history.
+My book on e-cigarettes history and evidence comparing the US,UK and Australia, has just been published.

 Affiliations